ddnexus/elastics-doc/source/doc/4-flex-model/6-Live-Reindex.md

 ### Safe live-reindex

 Live-reindexing is a potentially dangerous process because it deletes the old indices after a successful reindexing.
-If you have a bug in the transform block or any issue with the `app_id` (mentioned above), or forget the couple of caveats above, you may lose or corrupt part of the indices.
+If you have a bug in the migration block or any issue with the `app_id` (mentioned above), or forget the couple of caveats above, you may lose or corrupt part of the indices.
 For that reasons you should always backup your indices before proceed, or at least dump the data with the `flex:backup:dump` task.
 That's very important especially with `Flex::ActiveModel` models, that don't have the data mirrored in a DB.
 Besides, this is a very new implementation that didn't have the time to be tested thoroughly yet, so please, do backup your indices before live-reindexing.